agis/git-style-guide/README.md

 Note: While working alone on a local branch that *has not yet been pushed*, it's fine to use commits as temporary snapshots of your work.
-However, it still holds true that you should apply all of the above and clean up your branch *before* pushing it.
+However, it still holds true that you should apply all of the above *before* pushing it.

 ### Messages